BenediktAllendorf/TwitterCovid19/docs/INSTALLATION.md

 GRANT USAGE ON SCHEMA public TO group11;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO group11;
 GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO group11;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO group11;
 ```

 In `/etc/postgresql/11/main/postgresql.conf` allow remote connections: